Jee-King/starter-aca/content/dataset/_index.md

 Vicon’s sampling rate to 240Hz, which are also the annotation frequency of the captured APS frame and accumulated events (i.e., accumulated every 1=240 second), respectively.
 FE108 is featured in

-**High-quality label**.
+**> High-quality label**.
 The Vicon system can provide the 3D position and trajectory of targets in sub-millimeter precision.

-**Diversity in target.** 21 classes, which can be divided into three categories: animal, vehicle, and daily goods (e.g., bottle, box).
+**> Diversity in target.** 21 classes, which can be divided into three categories: animal, vehicle, and daily goods (e.g., bottle, box).

-**Real world challenges.** Low light, high dynamic range, fast motion, motion blur and so on.
+**> Real world challenges.** Low light, high dynamic range, fast motion, motion blur and so on.

 ## **Download**

+## **Preview of Sample Videos**

 ## **Reference**